 In Section~\ref{sec:results}, we provide extensive numerical results for the SPTiRP algorithm applied to a set of random scenarios.
+Section~\ref{sec:simulation} provides packet level simulation results (using Qualnet, and assuming IEEE~802.15.4 CSMA/CA Medium Access Control) for the designs obtained using our algorithm to quantify the performance limits of the designs under ``positive'' traffic arrival rates.
 In Section~\ref{sec:formulation_kconnect}, we study the complexity involved in obtaining a feasible solution for the hop-constrained $k$-connectivity problem.
 In Section~\ref{sec:algorithms}, we propose a polynomial time algorithm (E-SPTiRP) for solving the $k$-connectivity problem, and provide analysis for the time complexity and approximation guarantee of the algorithm.
 In particular, for a subclass of problems with arbitrary potential locations and source locations, we provide a worst case approximation guarantee of the proposed algorithm.
 Similar in spirit to the one-connectivity problem, we then derive a sufficient condition on the number and distribution of potential locations to ensure feasibility of the hop constrained $k$-connectivity problem with high probability.
 Under such a stochastic setting, we obtain an upper bound on the average case performance of the E-SPTiRP algorithm.
 In Section~\ref{sec:results_kconnect}, we provide detailed numerical results for the algorithm applied to a set of random network scenarios.
 Finally, we conclude the paper in Section~\ref{sec:conclude}.